xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 Namespace management
 ++++++++++++++++++++

 There will be one namespace per VPN agent router.
-The Swan and VRRP processes will be running in the same namespace.
-Currently, the router namespace is created when the agent receives RPC message of the router creation from neutron L3 plugin.
-But as discussed above, the OVN L3 plugin does not send RPC message of router creation any more.
-The original L3 namespace management code will not work.
-The new VPN agent needs to check if the namespace exists when it receives the vpnservice_updated RPC message and create a new one if it does not exist.
+The new VPN agent needs to check if the namespace exists when it receives the vpnservice_updated RPC message and creates a new one if it does not exist.
-With L3 agent, the namespace is removed when the routers is deleted.
-But for VPN+OVN, the namespace will be removed when the VPN services are deleted from the namespace.
+And removes the namespace when all VPN services are deleted.

-Actually, the L3 agent does not only create the namespace, it also maintains a router object.
-L3 agent manages the IPtables also via the router object.
-The VPN agent stores the router object in an array via neutron callback mechanism because VPN agent also needs to add IPtables NAT rules via the router object.
-Now with OVN, the VPN agent needs to maintain the router object by itself since there is no router creation RPC message any more.
-This part of code can be re-used from L3 agent but many code changes are needed.

 Transit network and port
 ++++++++++++++++++++++++